SamMartin92/milestone-project-heritage-housing-issues/README.md

 2. At the Deploy tab, select GitHub as the deployment method.
 3. Select your repository name and click Search.
 Once it is found, click Connect.
 4. Select the branch you want to deploy, then click Deploy Branch.
 5. Ensure the version of python you are running in runtime.txt is compatible with your app's Heroku stack.
-If you need to set the heroku stack for your app, you can do so by running the following commands in the command line:
+If you need to set the Heroku stack for your app, you can do so by running the following commands in the command line:
     * Install Heroku by running `pip install heroku'
     * Login by running `heroku login -i` and entering your login details
     * Set remote to Heroku `heroku git:remote -a <APP-NAME>`